 - Place lemon rind into TM bowl and zest 10 sec / speed 9.

 - Add garlic, onion, basil, parsley, capsicum, sun-dried tomatoes and oil and chop 5 sec / speed 5.

 - Scrape down and sauté 5 mins / Varoma / speed 1 / MC off.

 - Add remaining ingredients (except bay leaf) and mix 5 sec / speed 5.

-- Scrape down and add bay leaf and cook 30 mins / Varoma / speed 1 / MC off placing simmering basket on TM lid to prevent spatter.
+- Scrape down and add bay leaf and cook 30 mins / Varoma / speed 1 / MC off, placing simmering basket onto TM lid to prevent spatter.

 - Once cooked, remove bay leaf and pour into freezer containers.

 DO NOT double this recipe due to over flowing the TM bowl.

 This makes approximately 1200g.
 I usually use 600g in most recipes and freeze the other 600g.

 If a thinner sauce is required leave MC on while cooking.